National Computer Center

 - The NCC building was awarded the ENERGY STAR® in 2015 with a score of 76.

-- NCC meets the Guiding Principles for Federal Leadership in High Performance and Sustainable Buildings due to its existing LEED certification.
+- NCC meets the Guiding Principles for Sustainable Federal Buildings due to its existing LEED certification.

 - An extensive, third-party review of the data center’s operating conditions resulted in EPA shutting off six of the facility’s 13 computer room air conditioning units, while still meeting the sensitive cooling needs of the computer equipment.
 EPA also optimized and diversified the location of energy-intensive equipment to better match heat loads and cooling capacity.